Unfortunately I cannot claim credit for this really simple and easily performed fix.

 All the links to the explanatory pictures posted over the years no longer work.

 From reading the descriptions I pieced it together.
-Not that that was too difficult, but there is no standard way to explain oven door hinges in layman’s terms.
+Not that that was too difficult, but there is no standard way to explain oven door hinges!

 The reason the problem comes about is because either the springs tension in the hinges to keep it closed are no longer good enough , or the lip (this lip will become more apparently shortly) on which the arms of the hinge that extend into the oven rests, wears down with use.

-While what I am about to describe works on Smeg oven doors, this fix apparently works for other brands of doors which have a similar mechanism.
+While what I am about to describe works on Smeg oven doors, this fix apparently works for other brands of doors (such as Ilve) which have a similar mechanism.

 Firstly remove the door.

 1)Open fully.
+All the way down!
 Undo small levers (catches) between the arms on both sides.
+If they will not unhook, gently push down on the door a bit and see if that helps.

 2)Half close door (45 degrees) and pull the door out.